sorrtory/VKEdu-WebTech/README.md

 ### 7. Extras

 > Python developers are likely familiar with Django's popular framework for building real-time applications – Django Channels.
-However, with Centrifugo, you can gain several important advantages:
+However, with Centrifugo, you can gain several important advantages: None

+Set up [Centrifugo](./askme_fedukov/app/utils/notification.py) as a notification service

 ## Conclusion